ODM2/ODM2/usecases/littlebearriver/littlebearriver_notes.md

 1. Set ODM2Core.SamplingFeatures.SamplingFeatureID = ODM1.Samples.SampleID + @MaxSamplingFeatureID
 2. Set ODM2Core.SamplingFeatures.SamplingFeatureTypeCV = 'Specimen'
-3. Set ODM2Core.SamplingFeatures.SamplingFeatureName = ODM1.Samples.LabSampleCode
+3. Set ODM2Core.SamplingFeatures.SamplingFeatureCode = ODM1.Samples.LabSampleCode
-4. Set ODM2Core.SamplingFeatures.SamplingFeatureGeoTypeCV = NULL - not applicable for Specimens
+4. Set ODM2Core.SamplingFeatures.SamplingFeatureName = NULL - this doesn't exist in ODM1, so set as NULL
-5. Set ODM2Core.SamplingFeatures.SpatialReferenceID = NULL - not applicable for Specimens
-6. Set ODM2Core.SamplingFeatures.FeatureGeometry = NULL - not applicable for Specimens
-7. Set ODM2Core.SamplingFeatures.SamplingFeatureDescription = 'Water Quality Sample' - *This is appropriate for my database, but is not generic for all ODM1 databases.
+5. Set ODM2Core.SamplingFeatures.SamplingFeatureDescription = 'Water Quality Sample' - *This is appropriate for my database, but is not generic for all ODM1 databases.
 Might be better to just set this to something like "ODM1 Sample" or something generic like that*
+6. Set ODM2Core.SamplingFeatures.SamplingFeatureGeoTypeCV = NULL - not applicable for Specimens
+7. Set ODM2Core.SamplingFeatures.FeatureGeometry = NULL - not applicable for Specimens
+8. Set ODM2Core.SamplingFeatures.Elevation_m = NULL - not applicable for Specimens
+9. Set ODM2Core.SamplingFeatures.ElevationDatumCV = NULL - not applicable for Specimens

 **(3,634 Records added to ODM2Core.SamplingFeatures)**

 **Specimens in ODM2SamplingFeatures.Specimens**: Next, I need to create records for each water quality sample in the ODM2SamplingFeautures.Specimens table.

-1. Set ODM2.Specimens.SamplingFeatureID = ODM1.Samples.SampleID + @MaxSamplingFeatureID
+1. Set ODM2SamplingFeatures.Specimens.SamplingFeatureID = ODM1.Samples.SampleID + @MaxSamplingFeatureID
-2. Set ODM2SamplingFeautures.Specimens.SpecimenTypeCV = ODM1.Samples.SampleType
+2. Set ODM2SamplingFeatures.Specimens.SpecimenTypeCV = ODM1.Samples.SampleType
-3. Set ODM2SamplingFeautures.Specimens.SpecimenCode = ODM1.Samples.LabSampleCode
-4. Set ODM2SamplingFeautures.Specimens.SpecimenMediumCV = ODM1.Variables.SampleMedium
+3. Set ODM2SamplingFeatures.Specimens.SpecimenMediumCV = ODM1.Variables.SampleMedium
-5. Set ODM2SamplingFeautures.Specimens.IsFieldSpecimen = 1
+4. Set ODM2SamplingFeatures.Specimens.IsFieldSpecimen = 1

 **(3,634 Records added to ODM2SamplingFeatures.Specimens)**

-**Specimens in ODM2SamplingFeatures.FeatureParents**: Once records have been created in both the Specimens and SamplingFeatures tables, I can add records to the ODM2SamplingFeatures.FeatureParents table to record which Site SamplingFeature each Specimen was collected at.
+**Specimens in ODM2SamplingFeatures.RelatedFeatures**: Once records have been created in both the Specimens and SamplingFeatures tables, I can add records to the ODM2SamplingFeatures.RelatedFeatures table to record which Site SamplingFeature each Specimen was collected at.

-1. Set ODM2SamplingFeautures.FeatureParents.SamplingFeatureID = ODM1.Samples.SampleID + @MaxSamplingFeatureID
+1. Set ODM2SamplingFeatures.RelatedFeatures.SamplingFeatureID = ODM1.Samples.SampleID + @MaxSamplingFeatureID
-2. Set ODM2SamplingFeautures.FeatureParents.ParentFeatureID = ODM1.Sites.SiteID - *I can do this because I used the SiteIDs from the ODM1 database as the SamplingFeatureIDs in the ODM2 database*
-3. Set ODM2SamplingFeautures.FeatureParents.RelationshipTypeCV = 'wasCollectedAt' - *this is supposed to be a CV, but I just made this up for now.
+2. Set ODM2SamplingFeatures.FeatureParents.RelationshipTypeCV = 'wasCollectedAt' - *this is supposed to be a CV, but I just made this up for now.
 But, this is essentially a way of saying that the Specimen recorded in SamplingFeatureID **wasCollectedAt** the SamplingFeature recorded in ParentFeatureID*.
+3. Set ODM2SamplingFeatures.FeatureParents.RelatedFeatureID = ODM1.Sites.SiteID - *I can do this because I used the SiteIDs from the ODM1 database as the SamplingFeatureIDs in the ODM2 database*
-4. Set ODM2SamplingFeautures.FeatureParents.SpatialOffsetID = NULL - don't need this for any of my samples
+4. Set ODM2SamplingFeatures.FeatureParents.SpatialOffsetID = NULL - don't need this for any of my samples

-**(3,634 Records added to ODM2SamplingFeatures.FeatureParents)**
+**(3,634 Records added to ODM2SamplingFeatures.RelatedFeatures)**

 #### Sample Collection Actions
 Since I have a bunch of water quality samples (Specimens) in my ODM1 database, I need to create a "Sample collection" Action for each sample.
 Make sure to filter out DataValues that do not have a sample (e.g., ODM1.DataValues.SampleID IS NOT NULL).